cloudbees-days/cloudbees-field-workshops/docs/core/core-2.md

 ```

 ???
-It is completely safe to include the actual secret here as it has been encrypted by the Jenkins instance this particular credentials is targeted for and we will discuss JCasC credentials in further detail in the next slide.
+It is completely safe to include the actual secret here as it has been encrypted by the Jenkins instance and we will discuss JCasC credentials in further detail in the next slide.

 ---
 name: config-bundle-details-credentials